infracost/infracost-jenkins/README.md

             // Set up any required credentials for posting the comment, e.g. GitHub token, GitLab token environment {
                 INFRACOST_API_KEY = credentials('jenkins-infracost-api-key')
-                // This instructs the CLI to send cost estimates to Infracost Cloud.
-Our SaaS product
-                //  complements the open source CLI by giving teams advanced visibility and controls.
-                //  The cost estimates are transmitted in JSON format and do not contain any cloud
-                //  credentials or secrets (see https://infracost.io/docs/faq/ for more information).
-                INFRACOST_ENABLE_CLOUD = 'true'
                 // The following environment variables are required to show Jenkins PRs on Infracost Cloud.
                 //  These are the minimum required, and you should alter to conform to your specific setup.
                 //  To read more about additional environment variables you can use to customize Infracost Cloud,